RobertWSaunders/databases-class-project/README.md

 - One to one relationships, the primary key of either entity in the relationship is included in one of the entities.
 - One to many relationships, the primary key of the one side is added to the many side.
-- Many to many relationships, the primary keys of both sides are added to a new table in addition to any descriptive attributes.
+- Many to many relationships, the primary keys of both sides are added to a new table.

 - Simple, composite and derived attributes are just added into entities as themselves.
 - Multivalued attributes a new table is created for the attribute with a foreign key for the related entity.